How to Interpret Your DISC Personality Assessment Results

 What is a DISC assessment?

-The personality profile tool can help individuals gain a better understanding of themselves, which is a good starting point for developing on both a personal and professional level.
+The assessment was first proposed in 1928 by physiological psychologist William Moulton Marston.
+This personality profile tool can help individuals gain a better understanding of themselves, which is a good starting point for developing on both a personal and professional level.
 The more a person can anticipate their own behavioral patterns or tendencies, the more effectively they can respond to and interact with others.

 No DISC style is, therefore, preferential to or “better” than another; they all simply describe our preferences and default behaviors.